kavehshahedi/java-instrumentation-buddy/readme.md

 - `useHash`: If `true`, the agent uses hashing for method signatures in the log file.
 This is useful for reducing the size of the log file when there are a large number of method logs with long signatures.
 The mapping of the hashes will be stored in a separate JSON file.
   - Default: `false`

+- `optimizeTimestamp`: When set to `true`, optimizes timestamp handling for improved performance.
+Basically, it removes the first 4 digits of the timestamp to reduce the log file size.
+  - Default: `false`

 #### Instrumentation

 The `instrumentation` section defines which parts of your code the agent will instrument:

 - `targetPackage`: Specifies which package to instrument.
-If not set, all classes will be instrumented (both within and outside of the program).
-  - Example: `com.example`
-  - Default: empty (all classes are instrumented)
+  - Default: `*` (all packages)

 - `onlyCheckVisited`: When set to `true`, the agent only instruments the entry of each function once.
 This is useful for checking code coverage.
   - Default: `false`

 - `instrumentMainMethod`: If `true`, the agent will instrument the main method of the main class.
   - Default: `false`

+- `maxNumberOfInstrumentations`: Sets a limit on the number of instrumentations to perform.
+Use -1 for unlimited.
+  - Default: `-1`

 - `targetMethods`: Allows you to specify which methods to instrument or ignore.
 This section has two sub-sections:
   - `instrument`: A list of methods to instrument.
 If specified, only these methods will be instrumented.